open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 `Resource` is explicitly configured, the default is to use a resource indicating this [Telemetry SDK](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions#telemetry-sdk).
-`SetResourceBuilder` method on `TracerProviderBuilder` can be used to set a `ResourceBuilder` on the provider.
+The `ConfigureResource` method on `TracerProviderBuilder` can be used to set a configure the resource on the provider.
 When the provider is built, it automatically builds the final `Resource` from the configured `ResourceBuilder`.
 As with samplers, there can only be a single `Resource` associated with a provider.
-If multiple `SetResourceBuilder` is called, the last one wins.
-Also, it is not possible to change the resource builder *after* the provider is built, by calling the `Build()` method on the `TracerProviderBuilder`. `ResourceBuilder` offers various methods to construct resource comprising of multiple attributes from various sources.
+It is not possible to change the resource builder *after* the provider is built, by calling the `Build()` method on the `TracerProviderBuilder`. `ResourceBuilder` offers various methods to construct resource comprising of multiple attributes from various sources.